 There has been no increase in hurricanes as the planet has modestly warmed.
+In fact, data show hurricanes are trending slightly downward since 1971.

 Even the U.N.
 IPCC agrees, finding no increase in the frequency or severity of hurricanes.

-The United States recently went through its longest period in recorded history without a major hurricane strike.
+Recently, the United States went through its longest period in recorded history without a major hurricane strike, also experiencing its fewest total hurricanes in any eight-year period.

 Florida, America’s most hurricane-prone state, recently underwent its longest period in recorded history without any hurricanes.